ably/ably-go/README.md

 As the library is actively developed couple of features are not there yet:

-- REST client does not use token authentication
 - Realtime connection recovery is not implemented
 - Realtime connection failures handling is not implemented
 - Realtime Ping function is missing